aws-samples/aws-workshop-for-win-dotnet-mssql/README.md

-// Copyright 2019 Amazon.com, Inc. or its affiliates.
-All Rights Reserved.
-// SPDX-License-Identifier: MIT-0
 # Windows on AWS Workshops

 Here you'll find a collection of Windows, SQL, .Net, workshops and hands-on content guiding you through prepared scenarios that represent common use cases and operational tasks on Amazon Web Services (AWS).
 The workshops will provide a deep dive into a variety of AWS services in support of running, operating, and modernizing Windows workloads on AWS.